ahlisbon/CJKmaterialProcessing/README.md

 - Numpad-Enter / F1
   - Copies a row of data from the spreadsheet to find a book/item in FirstSearch.
 - Numpad 2 / F2
-  - On a loaded FS/WC record, pulls the Subject Heading data into the spreadsheet.
+  - On a FirstSearch Record: activates the "Search for versions with same title and author" link to see other versions of the same item.
+  - On a search results page in FirstSearch: opens each record in a new browser tab to compare records for importing into a spreadsheet.
 - Numpad 5 / F5
   - On a loaded FS/WC record, pulls the OCLC# into the spreadsheet.
 - Numpad 6 / F6